 When Does The Sabbath Begin?

-The World Mission Society Church of God celebrates the Sabbath from approximately 9 am until 10 pm on Saturday (yes that’s 13 hours in church every Saturday if you’re counting, and it’s absolutely exhausting).
+The World Mission Society Church of God teaches that observance of the Sabbath is required for salvation and celebrates the Sabbath from approximately 9 am until 10 pm on Saturday (yes that’s 13 hours in church every Saturday if you’re counting, and it is absolutely exhausting).
 Despite the long day, many members stay until 12 am or later on the Sabbath to “study”.
 When I was a member, I remember a WMSCOG Deacon explaining that “Jewish people do not observe the Sabbath correctly because they begin observing on Friday evening“.
 I found this very strange.
 I wondered how the Jews, who had been commanded to observe the Sabbath when the commandments were given to Moses by God in Exodus 20, could have gotten it wrong?
-Did the Jews observe the Sabbath incorrectly, and Moses fail to correct them?
+Did the Jews observe the Sabbath incorrectly, and did Moses fail to correct them?

 What Does the Bible Say?